See: Object PmWebDir

 format or if it is not possible in appropriate code pages.
 There are some troubles with wieving files in UTF-16

-- other extensions: pages are passed as the "application/octet-stream" device, which means that for the Internet Explorer it will access them as the download, which means that it downloads them to the specified place.
+- other extensions: pages are passed as the "application/octet-stream" device, which means that for the Internet Explorer it will access them as the download, it means that it downloads them to the specified place.